UnexomWid/SniperMAG/README.md

 # Config

+There are 2 core elements:

+- **product** - has a name and a URL; the product URL will be used to extract the price and status of the product
+- **search query** - a search URL that is used to extract multiple search results (aka products); use this if you want to see when a new product becomes available, or to watch multiple products matching a search query;
+each resulting product will be watched for any changes to the price or the status, and the script will also look for new products that appear by periodically sending requests to the URL

 If you don't feel like reading this whole section, see [Common scenarios](#common-scenarios).

 The config file is `config.json`.
 All of the options listed below should be present in the config.